laminas/laminas-view/docs/book/helpers/head-style.md

 > ### UTF-8 encoding used by default
 >
-> By default, zend-view uses *UTF-8* as its default encoding.
+> By default, laminas-view uses *UTF-8* as its default encoding.
 If you want to
 > use another encoding with `headStyle`, you must:
 >
 > 1. Create a custom renderer and implement a `getEncoding()` method;